 WEEK 3: Activism in Action

-Weeks 1 and 2 of the Challenge lay the foundation for students, educators and schools to use their critical consciousness to take action.
+Weeks 1 and 2 lay the foundation for students, educators and schools to use their critical consciousness to take action.

 The visual below provides a framework to reinforce the various layers of community that students can influence.
-The goal is to ensure that classes and schools attempt to affect change on as large a part of the world as possible.
+The goal is to ensure that classes and schools attempt to effect change on as large a part of the world as possible.
 Within your culminating assignment/entry, your goal should be to attempt to affect each of these layers of community as you share what you've learned over the course of the challenge.

 OPTIONAL: Watch Bronfenbrenner's Ecological Systems: 5 Forces Impacting Our Lives

+THE WIDER WORLD

+MY COUNTRY / NATION / CULTURE

+MY NEIGHBOURHOOD OR COMMUNITY

+MY HOME & FAMILY

+11

 11 Taken from Respond and Rebuild: ETFO's Guide to Culturally Relevant and Responsive Pedagogy